tsuru/tsuru/docs/using/quickstart.rst

 ++++++++++++++++++++++++++

 tsuru is an open source polyglot cloud application platform.
 With tsuru, you don't need to think about servers at all.
+You:

-You can write apps in the programming language of your choice, back it with add-on resources such as SQL and NoSQL databases, memcached, redis, and many others.
-You manage your app using the tsuru command-line tool and you deploy code using the Git revision control system, all running on the tsuru infrastructure.
+- Write apps in the programming language of your choice
+- Back it with add-on resources (Tsuru calls these *services*) such as SQL and NoSQL databases, memcached, redis, and many others.
+- Manage your app using the ``tsuru`` command-line tool
+- Deploy code using the Git revision control system

+Tsuru takes care of where in your cluster to run your apps and the services they use.
+You can focus on making your apps awesome.

 Install the tsuru client